For Health Professionals

 This section provides a range of information for health professionals working in the donation sector.

-The Professional Education Package (PEP) provides sequential learning through five education modules that provide health professionals with the necessary knowledge and skills to sensitively support grieving families to make an informed, proactive and enduring decision about donation.
+The Professional Education Package (PEP) provides sequential learning through four education modules that provide health professionals with the necessary knowledge and skills to sensitively support grieving families to make an informed, proactive and enduring decision about donation.

 - Find out more about the Professional Education Package